 Sometimes you’ve got a clear idea of what you need, but sometimes you don’t.
-During our discovery call, we can review your goals and come up with solutions to meet them.
-Vero Science Visuals can also provide options at different budget points.
+During our discovery call, we can review your goals and come up with solutions to meet them, as well as options at different budget points.

 Science illustration projects include several review steps: